 To support the development of LTP4, we have undertaken 'carbon quantification' work, using data from the QCR tool to assess what emissions are currently being generated by our transport networks, and what these levels might look like in future.
-On a 'business as usual' path, where no further local, regional or national changes or interventions were made to transport policy, we within Bracknell Forest would be likely looking at an 'emissions gap' of 0.08 million tonnes of carbon dioxide equivalent (0.08 MtCO2e) by 2050.
+On a 'business as usual' path if no further local, regional, or national transport policy changes are made, Bracknell Forest is likely to face an 'emissions gap' of 0.08 million tonnes of carbon dioxide equivalent (0.08 MtCO2e) by 2050.